epaphrodites/epaphrodites/README.md

 ## 👋 About Epaphrodites
 Epaphrodites combines simplicity, compatibility with `Python`, support for `multiple databases`, and a commitment to `open-source` principles.
 It's a promising solution for web programming enthusiasts seeking a flexible, transparent, and evolving development environment.
 Join this passionate community and explore the opportunities that Epaphrodites can offer for your web projects.

+## System needs
+What you should know before starting the installation.
+To create a new application, please first ensure that your computer meets the following requirements.

+- PHP >= 8.1
+- OpenSSL PHP Extension
+- PDO PHP Extension
+- pgsql Extension (if you use PostgreSQL)
+- MongoDB Extension (if you use MongoDB)
+- Redis Extension (if you use Redis)
+- Mbstring PHP Extension
+- XML PHP Extension
+- JSON PHP Extension
+- Python installation (If you prefer to include elements of code written in Python)

 ## 🚀 Installation

 ```bash